royboy0416/AML-DevOps-Workshop/README.md

 - **11:00-11:50 Train first DL model on Azure Notebooks using Azure ML Compute**

-    1. Open sample notebook `train-hyperparameter-tune-deploy-with-keras.ipynb` under `how-to-use-azureml/training-with-deep-learning/train-hyperparameter-tune-deploy-with-keras` (find [this notebook](https://github.com/Azure/MachineLearningNotebooks/blob/master/how-to-use-azureml/training-with-deep-learning/train-hyperparameter-tune-deploy-with-keras/train-hyperparameter-tune-deploy-with-keras.ipynb) from your notebook environment)
+    1. Open sample notebook `1.train-hyperparameter-tune-deploy-with-keras-part1.ipynb` under `code` folder (find [this notebook](https://github.com/royboy0416/AML-DevOps-Workshop/blob/master/code/1.train-hyperparameter-tune-deploy-with-keras-part1.ipynb) from your notebook environment)
-    1. Run (before `run.wait_for_complettion()` cell)
+    1. Run (before `run.wait_for_completion()` cell)
     1. Monitor the Jupyter widget, and the Workspace (from Azure Portal - check Experiment and Compute)
     1. Additionally, note that files in `./outputs` and `./logs` are automatically uploaded to the Workspace.
 Tensorboard logs should also be saved in this `./logs`.
 Refer to [how to train models](https://docs.microsoft.com/en-us/azure/machine-learning/service/how-to-train-ml-models#single-node-training) and [TensorBoard integration sample](https://github.com/Azure/MachineLearningNotebooks/blob/master/how-to-use-azureml/training-with-deep-learning/tensorboard/tensorboard.ipynb).
     1. Try to understand how the model files are moving, from AML Compute, to Workspace, to local environment.